LaFortunaHR36/lafortunahr36/projects/seacock-replacement.md

 To remove the old through-hull and make the hole bigger there are two techniques:
 - Use a wood bung and a hole saw with the outer diameter of the new through-hull.
 This technique is explained by [TruDesign](https://trudesignplastics-com.s3.amazonaws.com/questions/documents/12/0fab29c9f7d8654c8189eac3a69e139b.pdf).
 - Use two hole saw.
 One with the outer diameter of the new through-hull and another one of the same diameter of the inner diameter of the old through-hull which serves a guide.

+I have read that for monolithic hulls, 1mm wider than the OD of the through-hull is sufficient.
+For sandwich-type hulls, 2mm to 3mm wider because we have to epoxy the inner surface of the hole.

 ### 2. Prepare hole for the new thru-hull